 Candidates for a degree must complete the Intent to Graduate form, available in the student portal, in their last semester.
 This form will notify the Registrar that the student plans to graduate, indicates the preferred name for the diploma, and whether the student intends to participate in commencement exercises.
 Students petitioning to march in an early commencement ceremony submit their request using the Intent to Graduate form.

 Degrees will be conferred only if all degree requirements are satisfied.
-All King-related obligations (holds) must be satisfied before the diploma and transcripts will be released.
+Students should check their holds to ensure their diploma and transcripts may be released upon conferral.